Santa Maria dei Miracoli

-Santa Maria dei Miracoli is an exquisite small church in the eastern part of the Cannaregio district.
+Santa Maria dei Miracoli, is an exquisite small church in the eastern part of the Cannaregio district.
 Also known as the “marble church”, it is a very special church, both from a historical-artistic perspective and a sentimental viewpoint for many Venetians; being a popular wedding venue.
 It houses a remarkable votive image of the Madonna and Child.

-It is one of the best examples of the early Venetian Renaissance, including a covering of fine coloured marble on all four sides, a false colonnade (pilasters) on the exterior walls and a large semi-circular pediment.
-It was the first church since the Basilica of San Marco to be so completely covered with marble and all four sides can be seen.
+It is one of the best examples of the early Venetian Renaissance and was the first church since the Basilica of San Marco to be so completely covered with marble.
+Unusually all four sides can be seen.

 The “Save Venice” organisation, after conducting several years of preliminary research; fully restored the church over a seven year period between 1990 and 1997.

-Commissioned by Francesco Amadi, the painting was displayed outdoors on the wall of his home where it became a popular votive image for those who lived in the neighbourhood.
-Over seventy years later, miracles began to be credited to the image.
+Commissioned by Francesco Amadi, the painting was originally displayed outdoors, on the wall of his home; where it became a popular votive image for those who lived in the neighbourhood.
+Soon after, miracles began to be credited to the image.

-Both religious and political officials agreed that a small chapel should be built to house the painting and thanks to offerings left by those who visited the miraculous Madonna and Child; funds were available to build such a structure.
+Both religious and political officials agreed that a small chapel should be built to house the painting and thanks to offerings left by those who visited the miraculous Madonna and Child; funds were available to build the chapel.

-Later in 1481, Pietro Lombardo, his sons and their workshop, were commissioned and contracted by Angelo Amadi, a nephew of Francesco; to begin construction in 1481.
+Later in 1481, Pietro Lombardo, his sons and their workshop, were commissioned and contracted by Angelo Amadi; a nephew of Francesco, to begin construction of a new church.

-Above: The Convent building on the right, opposite the church.
+Above: The Convent building on the right, originally the Amadi family house.

-The facade, with the original semi-circular front adorned by rose windows, was realised on two orders of arcades carved in marble, and the cylindrical roofing, perfectly enclose the volume of the church.
-The arrangement in the underlining of the spaces, throughout pillar sheets of different colours and cornices, suggest a Florentine Renaissance style, but the decoration and chromatism; clearly indicates Venetian taste.
+The facade, with the original semi-circular front pediment adorned by rose windows, is set on two orders of different carved marble pilasters and features arcade windows.
+The cylindrical roofing, perfectly encloses the volume of the church.
+This arrangement is suggestive of a Florentine Renaissance style, but the decoration and chromatism; clearly indicates Venetian taste.
 Externally the church appears to look bigger than it really is.

-Above the entrance is still preserved the old wooden choir stalls (barco) of the nuns from the adjacent convent to the right.
-Until the 19th century a nuns’ passageway (to be seen in the two old prints), linked the church’s gallery to the nearby convent, which was also the work of the Lombardi; but which was almost totally destroyed in 1810.
+Above the front entrance, are the old wooden choir stalls (barco); used by the nuns from the adjacent convent to the right of the church.
+Until the 19th century a nuns’ passageway, also by the Lombardi’s (seen in the old print below), linked the church’s gallery to the nearby convent.
+It was destroyed around 1810.